systemd/mkosi/mkosi.md

 `BuildPackages=`, `--build-package=`

-: Similar to `Packages=`, but configures packages to install only in the first phase of the build, into the development image.
+: Similar to `Packages=`, but configures packages to install only in an overlay that is made available on top of the image to the prepare script when executed with the `build` argument and the build script.
   This option should be used to list packages containing header files, compilers, build systems, linkers and other build tools the `mkosi.build` script requires to operate.
-Note that packages listed here are only included in the image created during the first phase of the build, and are absent in the final image.
-Use `Packages=` to list packages that shall be included in both.
+Note that packages listed here will be absent in the final image.

-: Packages are appended to the list.
-Packages prefixed with "!" are removed from the list. "!\*" removes all packages from the list.

 `Autologin=`, `--autologin`